 - The program compensates individuals on a no-fault basis, meaning that the claimant does not have to prove negligence.

 - Claims are based on the Vaccine Injury Table established by the U.S. Department of Health and Human Services.

 For more information on the specific information required to file a claim, you may contact:

 National Vaccine Injury Compensation Program

 Questions about vaccine injuries?
 Our lawyers can help.

 Our lawyers have worked in the area of vaccine injuries for many years.
 If you have concerns, call 612.587.2925 or send an email to request a free consultation.
-We represent clients in Minnesota, Wisconsin, North Dakota and nationwide in the Court of Federal Claims.
+We represent clients in Minnesota and Wisconsin and nationwide in the Court of Federal Claims.